AaronTraas/Notes/Recipes/Pressure Cooker Rice.md

 The best way to make rice at home is with a [fancy rice cooker](https://www.amazon.com/dp/B00007J5U7).
 Or a [cheap rice cooker](https://www.amazon.com/dp/B0979TYRYN).
 But I don't cook enough rice or have a big enough kitchen to justify owning one.
 If you do, go for it!

 What I do have is an Instant Pot.
 The "Rice" button on the device does a terrible job, producing slightly wet, gummy rice.
 However, the Internet has a better way: pressure cook the rice!
-For Jasmine or Basmati or other long-grain rice, wrinse rice until water runs clear, drain, add 1:1 water to rice ratio by volume to the pot, pressure cook on high for 3 minutes, and natural release.
+For Jasmine or Basmati or other long-grain rice, rinse rice until water runs clear, drain, add 1:1 water to rice ratio by volume to the pot, pressure cook on high for 3 minutes, and natural release.
 That's it!

 I have some specific recipes that add a little style to your dish.